 Notes

 - Use shortening if you want softer taller cookies.
 Use butter if you want flatter, crispier cookies.
-A mix of both butter and shortening will give you best results.
+A mix of both butter and shortening will give you the best results.

 - You MUST use old-fashioned oats.
-Quick oats are ground will cook quickly and don’t have the same texture.
+Quick oats that are ground will cook quickly and don’t have the same texture.
 Whereas rolled oats will stay hard and make cookies hard.

 - Don’t worry if the cookie batter is dry and crumbly.
 Ranger Cookies batter is supposed to be dry and crumbly.
 If you think it’s too dry, add ½ cup shortening or butter to the batter to fix the consistency.

-- Chilling dough in refrigerator before baking is optional.
+- Chilling dough in the refrigerator before baking is optional.
 I did not refrigerate the batter.
 When cookie batter is chilled, the fat in it solidifies and hence fat takes longer time to melt while baking, so cookies will spread less.
-Refrigerate batter for 30 minutes if you want fluffy cookies.
+Refrigerate the batter for 30 minutes if you want fluffy cookies.

 - If you choose to refrigerate batter, here’s a useful tip.
-Scoop and portions cookie batter and place it on a tray lined with parchment paper.
+Scoop portions cookie batter and place it on a tray lined with parchment paper.
 That way it’s easier to work with and takes less time for the batter to chill.

 Leave A Reply!